claireqingdong/VIP-MLforFM/README.md

 # Spring 2023 VIP - Machine Learning for Financial Market
 ## Qing Claire Dong's Notebook

+### Week 4, Feb 3
+In class, we were forming teams.
+I decided my research interest would be on analyzing external factors of the stock market.
+Team meeting time: Friday 5 pm.

+### Week 3, Jan 27
+1/22 Research proposal completed

+I was always trying to think about what factors determine one's gains and losses from the financial market, which is also to say, which factors act on stock prices and buy/sell actions.
+In an overly idealized situation, I wish to uncover a formula, which is a linear or non-linear combination of multiple factors, and that formula tells us if we should buy/sell a stock.
+Therefore I am interested in selecting factors/trading strategies as my broad research topic.

+As I researched potentially useful financial metrics, I noticed Research and Development (R&D) Expenditure (Note: I was also interested in risk levels, but as SEC does not require risk factors to be in XBRL form, this restrain us from getting sufficient data.).
+Some articles present that high expenditure not necessarily indicates good performance, while some research demonstrated the high rate of return to invest in R&D. Some also indicate that it depends on sectors.
+If worth delving deeper into, my research question would be: Do companies' R&D Expenditures have correlations with stock prices, either in the short or long term?

+There are two kinds of data sources I need, which would be price and company R&D data.
+For price data, I could use Yahoo finance to access daily close prices.
+For the latter one, I would use XBRL US to extract information on 10-K forms.
+Possible variables would be R&D cost amount, time, and sector.

+One of the tools I would use would be machine learning, outputting future prices according to input variables.
+I would also like to learn about how to apply statistics in finance and be able to test whether a factor is significant for stock prices.
+Also, I am willing to know more about the existing research on finance and ML and be able to build upon those research.

+1/25 Programming HW revised
 ### Week 2, Jan 20
 1/17 Programming HW completed
 1/18 XBRL account & credential requested